 What am I expected to do on 14th November 2018?

-Additionally, on 14th November 2018, wear yellow to indicate you have raised your voice, make you Facebook and Whatsapp DP bright yellow, and join a campaign event (if one is planned in your city).
+Additionally, on 14th November 2018, wear yellow to indicate you have raised your voice, and make you Facebook, Twitter, and Whatsapp DP bright yellow.

 Is the campaign backed by any political party?

 No. The campaign is an independent people’s movement.
 Similarly, the campaign does not target any political party either.
 The problem we are calling out has been decades in the making.
 Any person who is, has even been, and will be in a political or bureaucratic position related to child welfare, needs to understand and act upon the campaign’s issues and asks.